saurav0530/negatifier-backend/README.md

 * Run the following commands:
     * ```npm install```
     * ```npm start```
 * Server will be up at PORT 4000.
-Server is ready t be used.
+Server is ready to be used.

 ---
 Developer: